Sphereon-Opensource/PEX/README.md

   npm install @sphereon/pex
 ```

-The core functionality of the DIF IPresentation Exchange can be outlined as follows:
+The core functionality of the DIF Presentation Exchange can be outlined as follows:

 - Input Evaluation
-- ICredential Query
+- Credential Query
-- IPresentation and Verifiable IPresentation creation
+- Presentation and Verifiable Presentation creation
 - Utilities

 ### Input Evaluation